 How to bake pumpkin pecan muffins

 So how do you make these pumpkin pecan crumble muffins?
-(For the detailed recipe, scroll to the bottom of the page to find a printable recipe card.)

 1. COMBINE INGREDIENTS FOR PECAN STREUSEL TOPPING.
 In a medium bowl, combine all the ingredients for your pecan streusel topping until clumpy: rolled oats, brown sugar, melted butter, chopped pecans, salt and ground cinnamon.
 Set aside.